-- 47. Where the Misconduct is fundamentally incompatible with continued membership of a Participant, Exclusion is likely to be the appropriate sanction. - 48.
-The factors set out in paragraph 44 will normally be relevant considerations when a Tribunal is considering whether to order Exclusion.
-In addition, a Tribunal will wish to consider whether any of the circumstances set out below are present: - a. whether, if dishonest, the Misconduct was covered up and/or concealed; - b. whether the Member has been convicted of a related criminal offence in the United Kingdom; or - c. whether the Member has been convicted outside the United Kingdom of a related offence which would have constituted a criminal offence in the United Kingdom.
+- 50. Where the Misconduct is fundamentally incompatible with continued membership of a Participant, Exclusion is likely to be the appropriate sanction. - 51.
+The factors set out in paragraph 47 will normally be relevant considerations when a

+Tribunal is considering whether to order Exclusion.
+In addition, a Tribunal will wish to consider whether any of the circumstances set out below are present:

+- a. whether, if dishonest, the Misconduct was covered up and/or concealed; - b. whether the Member has been convicted of a related criminal offence in the United Kingdom; or - c. whether the Member has been convicted outside the United Kingdom of a related offence which would have constituted a criminal offence in the United Kingdom. - 52.
+Where a Member has been found to have been dishonest the recommendation should normally be that he be excluded from membership of a Participant for at least 10 years.